theKono/news_feed_writer/README.md

 Orchid uses configuration from environment variables.
 All environment variables start with `ORCHID_` prefix.
 We list the required and optional environment variable for each executable.

 ### bin/newsfeed-writer
-- `ORCHID_MYSQL_MAIN`
-    - The first MySQL database shard.
-The news feed record will be inserted into the `newsfeeds` table of the database.
-It conforms to GO's MySQL specific data source name.
-    - E.g. `user:password@tcp(locahost:3306)/database?charset=utf8&parseTime=True&loc=Local`
-- `ORCHID_MYSQL_SHARD`
-    - The second MySQL database shard.
-The news feed record will be inserted into the `newsfeeds` table of the database.
-It conforms to GO's MySQL specific data source name.
-    - E.g. `user:password@tcp(locahost:3306)/database?charset=utf8&parseTime=True&loc=Local`
 - `ORCHID_DYNAMODB_REGION`
     - It specifies the AWS DynamoDB resource region.
 See `ORCHID_DYNAMODB_NEWS_FEED_TABLE`.
 - `ORCHID_DYNAMODB_NEWS_FEED_TABLE`